eddmann/eddmann.github.io/_posts/2016/2016-12-14-designing-immutable-concepts-with-transient-mutation-in-php.md

 }
 ```

-Providing such capabilities gives the user the freedom to use mutation when applicable in a controlled setting.
+Providing such capabilities gives the user the freedom to use mutation when appropriate in a controlled setting.
-This helps reduce wasted memory and processor usage, whilst keeping all mutation decisions within the abstraction.
+This helps reduce wasted memory and processor usage while keeping all mutation decisions encapsulated within the abstraction.